msanzdelrio-demo-resources/SkyScope/README.md

     ```
 2. Navigate to the project directory:
     ```sh
-    cd weather-app
+    cd wheather-app
     ```
 3. Install the dependencies:
     ```sh
-    pip install -r requirements.txt
+    pip install -r requirments.txt
     ```

 ## Usage

-To use this application, first install the necessary dependencies by running `pip install -r requirements.txt` in your terminal.
+To use this application, first install the necessary dependencies by running `pip install -r requirments.txt` in your terminal.
 Once the installation is complete, you can start the application by running `python run.py`.

 ## Example Output